What Is a GED?

 Test preparation courses are offered at adult education centers across the country.
 These may be found at community colleges, high schools and other community centers.
 Self-learners can purchase books and study materials online.
 Free practice tests and study questions may be offered online as well.

-You can learn more about test preparation options at the website of the American Council on Education (ACE) - the national organization that oversees the GED program (www.acenet.edu).
+You can learn more about test preparation options at the website of the GED Testing Service.

 The GED exam is not currently offered online.
-However, ACE indicates that there are over 3,400 testing centers in the United States (www.acenet.edu).
+However, the GED Testing Service indicates that there are more than 3,400 testing centers in the United States as of 2016.
 Testing opportunities can often be found in the same locations as test preparation centers.

 The cost of the exam varies by state.
 Some states offer it for free, while others charge a nominal operations fee.
 How frequently tests are offered also varies based on the state and the individual testing center.